Job Transition Resources:

 Foundation for Health Coverage Education – Online resources and a toll-free helpline to find low-cost or free health insurance.

-Retirement And Health Care Coverage: Questions and Answers For Dislocated Workers – Information from the Department of Labor.
+Health and Retirement Benefits After Job Loss – Information from the Department of Labor.

 NeedyMeds – Information about finding assistance programs for prescription drugs and healthcare.

 RXAssist – Free medications for people who cannot afford to buy their medicine.

 LawHelpNY – This site provides access to free legal information and referrals to free legal help.
 Topics include housing and foreclosure, public benefits and assistance, debt collection and bankruptcy, family issues, and more.